1jour1vin

 "This is a field that's really taking off, and 2020 is the best proof of that.
 It's top-notch!"

-“Once again, this wine impresses with its burst of black fruit, its delicately spicy notes, its minty freshness, and its unwavering floral foundation (violet, lilac, and iris).
-On the palate, everything comes together smoothly with a juicy, fleshy texture supported by chalky acidity and incredibly precise tannins.
+“Once again, this wine impresses with its burst of black fruit, its delicately spicy notes, its minty freshness, and its consistently floral profile (violet, lilac, and iris).
+On the palate, everything comes together smoothly with a juicy, full-bodied texture supported by chalky acidity and incredibly precise tannins.
 It’s deeply moving—so precise, crystalline, and dense all at once.
 Exceptional tannic structure.
-A aesthetic pinnacle.
-The Beau-Séjour Bécot that’s closest to its terroir and the most distinguished.
+An aesthetic pinnacle.
+This is the Beau-Séjour Bécot that’s closest to its terroir and the most distinguished.
 Bravo!
 Aging potential: for the grandchildren!
-Magnificent value for money for the lucky recipients!”
-(Yohan Castaing 2021) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+Magnificent value for the lucky recipients!”
+(Yohan Castaing 2021) - Delivery in a wooden crate is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

 Buy your Beau-Séjour Bécot wines at the best price in a private sale!